1425

 A memorandum dated 3 March 1425 listed council members pledging loans to the king for his ‘great necessities,’ with the usual provisions for repayment:

-Henry Chichele, Archbishop of Canterbury loaned 1,000 marks.
+Henry Chichele, Archbishop of Canterbury 1,000 marks.

 The Duke of Bedford’s legal representative in England contributed 250 marks.